-With Covid restrictions easing off, we think now’s the time to jump on the fundraising bandwagon!
+With the first full spring to flex the parent association muscle since the pandemic, we think now’s the time to jump on the fundraising bandwagon!
 There will be many parents who haven’t experienced the joy of parent association fundraisers so bring them into your school community with some seasonal school fundraisers.
-Coming up, there’s Valentine’s Day, Twosday and Mother’s Day - plenty of excuses to ask your parents to dig deep for the PTA.
+Coming up, there’s Valentine’s Day, Comic Relief and Mother’s Day - plenty of excuses to ask your parents to dig deep for the PTA.

 Valentine’s Day fundraising ideas for schools